cjj272/ccps530-flashie/README.md

 #### 0. Setup API Key

-Using the API Key you've acquired.
-Please it into the form and click 'submit.'
+Input the API Key you've acquired into the form and click 'submit.'
-*Do not share your API key with anyone*
+*Do not share your API key with anyone!!*

 ![s8](https://github.com/cjj272/ccps530-flashie/blob/master/gitimages/s8.PNG)

 #### 1. Add/remove a user

-Our first step will be to add League of Legends accounts to the tool.
+Our first step will be to add Riot/League of Legends accounts to the tool.
 You can do so through the "Add User" page:

 ![s1](https://github.com/cjj272/ccps530-flashie/blob/master/gitimages/s1.PNG)

 Simply add a user and click submit.
 This will submit an API call to the Riot servers to make sure that the account exists.

-To remove a user, use the bottom form.
+To remove a user, use the bottom form on the same page.

 #### 2. Get match data